Acoustical Treatment Brings Tidings of Comfort and Joy

 “As restaurateurs strive to attract a younger crowd, they’ve ditched the pile carpets, soft tablecloths and plush velvet booths for crowded communal tables, clattering open kitchens and pounding Rihanna music.
 And it’s all amplified by cavernous ceilings, spartan walls and bare floors”

 These design elements have unintentionally added noise, but nothing was put in place to take it away, which is where acoustical treatment comes in.
-One patron of an LA restaurant said she went out to eat in hopes of having conservation with friends but was completely unable to due to the noise level in the business; ‘”‘It kind of ruined the experience for me,’ the Cal State Northridge student said, recalling the loud music and diners shouting to be heard over the din”.
+One patron of an LA restaurant said she went out to eat in hopes of having conservation with friends but was completely unable to due to the noise level in the business: “It kind of ruined the experience for me.” the Cal State Northridge student said, recalling the loud music and diners shouting to be heard over the dinner.

 According to a recent nationwide Zagat survey, restaurant noise has become the second leading complaint of restaurant-goers, losing only to lousy service.

-So it would be nice to have a relaxing, understandable conservation in a restaurant, but what about spaces where speech intelligibility is crucial?
+So, it would be nice to have a relaxing, understandable conservation in a restaurant.
+But what about spaces where speech intelligibility is crucial?
 What about our schools?
-Noisy environments affect attention span, and low speech intelligibility means students are not even hearing the lesson much less understanding it.
+Noisy environments affect attention span.
+Low speech intelligibility means students are not even hearing the lesson much less understanding it.

 Scientists at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig discovered earlier this year that speech content and bad acoustics draw on same limited brain resources.
 This is bad news, especially with young children who may already have a hard time focusing.

 A growing trend in education, distance learning, adds yet another obstacle to intelligibility and student focus.

 Cleveland.com discussed noise issues at a local hospital this past August: